About BioMed X

 Christian Tidona is a serial biotech entrepreneur, business angel, and managing director at the BioMed X Innovation Center in Heidelberg, Germany.
 He studied molecular biology and received his doctoral degree from the University of Heidelberg.
 Throughout his entire professional life his focus has always been to foster innovation at the interface between academia and industry.
 Christian is board member of the BioRN Network and co-founder of the Health Axis Europe alliance between the European health innovation clusters in Leuven, Maastricht, Copenhagen, and Heidelberg.
 He is chairman of the Weizmann Young European Network (WYEN) and member of the International Board of the Weizmann Institute of Science in Israel.
 Christian is married and father of two children.

-Yvonne is hotel manager by training, and during her entire career, people and their needs have been the focus of her attention.
+Yvonne is a hotel manager by training, and during her entire career, people and their needs have been the focus of her attention.

 Ursula Volk takes care of accounting and human resources.
 Together with Yvonne, she guides employees through administrative tasks: insurance, official registration, travel expenses – no task is too difficult to cope with.
 Especially for people who have just begun working at BioMed X, Ursula offers help in finding a way through the administrative jungle.
 With her cheerful nature, she makes people feel welcome in Heidelberg.